GluuFederation/flex/docs/admin/admin-ui/scim-menu.md

   for developers and integrators, simplifying integration processes and reducing support burden when troubleshooting connectivity issues.

-**Person Custom Object Class**

-  * This field denotes the LDAP objectClass or objectClass list that SCIM uses when creating or provisioning person objects in the directory.
-It enables extended user schemas and custom attributes, supporting unique enterprise identity models.
-No default value is set.

-  * Allows organizations to adapt SCIM provisioning for custom business requirements and compatibility with legacy or specialized systems.

-**Auth Issuer**

-  * The Auth Issuer field sets the URI for the OAuth 2.0 or OpenID Connect provider used to validate SCIM API requests.
-All issued access tokens are matched against this trusted issuer to enforce secure authentication.

-  * Ensures SCIM operations are securely authenticated, protecting against unauthorized or forged requests

 **Max Count**

   * Max Count controls the maximum number of directory entries (such as users or groups) returned per SCIM search or listing request.
   The default value is `200`.
   * Prevents oversized responses, improves performance, and enables efficient pagination for applications accessing large directories.

 **Bulk Max Operations**